JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370190/index.md

-@def title = "Summer OSPP Project 210370190 Mid-term Report"
+@def title = "Implement Multi-Agent Reinforcement Learning Algorithms in Julia (Summer OSPP Project 210370190) Mid-term Report"
 @def description = """
     This is a mid-term report of the summer ospp project [Implement Multi-Agent Reinforcement Learning Algorithms in Julia](https://summer.iscas.ac.cn/#/org/prodetail/210370190?lang=en).
 The report includes the following three components: `Project Information`, `Implementation and Usage of Algorithms` and `Reviews and Future Plan`.
     """